 (2) A poundkeeper may also charge for the delivery of the notice, by himself or by a person employed or engaged by him for that purpose, the sum of 20 cents or such sum as is prescribed by the regulations for every kilometre of the distance to the place at which the notice is delivered or left from the pound in which the cattle to which the notice relates are impounded, but where notice of impounding is, by section 469, permitted to be sent by post, and is sent by post, the poundkeeper may charge for the delivery to the place of posting of the notice 20 cents or such other sum as is prescribed by the regulations for every kilometre or part thereof of the distance from the pound to the nearest place available for posting it.

 [Section 470 amended: No. 113 of 1965 s.
 4(1); No. 94 of 1972 s.
 4; No. 65 of 1974 s.
-18.]
+18; No. 16 of 2019 s.
+81.]

 471. Cattle to be released on payment of damages and poundkeeper’s fees and charges